 Calgary is connected to several North American and European cities by air.
-The city is served by the Calgary international airport, which is about half-an-hour's drive away.
-You can easily travel to the city from the airport by taxi or private shuttles and bus service is also available.
+The city is served by the Calgary international airport, which is about half an hour’s drive away.
+You can easily travel to the city from the airport by taxi or private shuttles and a bus service is also available.

 Several highways including the TransCanada pass through the city.
 Regular bus services are available and car rentals are also another option.